kimfucious/canvas-Image-slider/README.md

 ## To Do

 -   At present, images are added to the DOM and the canvas, but they are not removed.
 This could get ugly after a certain point.
 Figure out how to remove the right amount at the right time to toward being performant.
+-  This does not display nice on a mobile phone in landscape.
+-  This does not adapt well when the orientation changes.

 ## References